Agricultural Marketing Service, USDA.

 Notice and request for comments.

 In accordance with the Paperwork Reduction Act of 1995 (44 U.S.C.
-Chapter 35), this notice announces that the Agricultural Marketing Service (AMS) is requesting approval from the Office of Management and Budget of a new information collection “Laboratory Approval Programs” in support of U.S. agricultural commodities.
+Chapter 35), this notice announces that the Agricultural Marketing Service (AMS) is requesting approval from the Office of Management of Budget of a new information collection—Application for Export Certification—under the Dairy program.

 OMB Number: 0581-New.

-Expiration Date of Approval: 3 years from date of OMB approval.
+Expiration Date of Approval: Three years from date of OMB approval.

 Type of Request: New Information Collection.